jorgearma1982/ansible-my-macos-desktop/README.md

 ## Introduction

 I love GNU/Linux and I miss it when I had to use MacOS for work tasks.
-I wrote this guide so I can have aa repetible procedure to setup a develop workspace.
+I wrote this guide so I can have arepetible procedure to setup my developer workspace.

 ### Objetives